 Nephrotoxic-Induced Acute Tubular Necrosis

 The kidney clears and metabolizes many drugs.
-Some of these drugs behave as exogenous toxins and can cause direct renal tubular injury or crystal-induced acute kidney injury (AKI), leading to acute tubular necrosis.
-Drugs such as aminoglycoside, amphotericin B, radiocontrast media, sulfa drugs, acyclovir, cisplatin, calcineurin inhibitors (tacrolimus, cyclosporine), mammalian target of rapamycin mTOR inhibitors (everolimus, temsirolimus), foscarnet, ifosfamide, cidofovir, and intravenous immunoglobulin containing sucrose all can cause acute tubular necrosis.[3]
+Some of these drugs behave as exogenous toxins and can cause direct renal tubular injury or crystal-induced acute kidney injury, leading to acute tubular necrosis.
+Drugs, such as vancomycin, aminoglycosides, amphotericin B, radiocontrast media, sulfa drugs, acyclovir, cidofovir, cisplatin, calcineurin inhibitors (tacrolimus, cyclosporine), mammalian target of rapamycin inhibitors (everolimus, temsirolimus), and ifosfamide, are some of the drugs that can cause acute tubular necrosis.[8][9][10]
+Rarely, intravenous immunoglobulin (IVIg) can cause damage to the tubular epithelium caused by osmotic injury secondary to stabilizers used in the IVIg preparation (sucrose, maltose, glucose).[11]

 Epidemiology

-The landmark PICARD (Program to improve care in acute renal disease) study conducted in five United States medical institutions included a cohort of 618 patients in the intensive care unit (ICU) with AKI.
+The landmark PICARD (Program to Improve Care In Acute Renal Disease) study was conducted in 5 United States medical institutions and included a cohort of 618 patients in the intensive care unit with acute kidney injury (AKI).
 The reported etiology of 50% of those patients with acute renal failure was found to be acute tubular necrosis from ischemic causes, and the other 25% were nephrotoxic acute tubular necrosis leading to renal failure.
-A Spanish multicenter study in 13 tertiary care hospitals in Madrid found the most frequent cause of AKI was acute tubular necrosis in 45% of the hospitalized patients.[5]
+Results from a Spanish multicenter study in 13 tertiary care hospitals in Madrid showed that the most frequent cause of AKI was acute tubular necrosis in 45% of the patients who were hospitalized.[21]

 Pathophysiology